MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/multi-region.md

 # Run a web application in multiple regions
 [!INCLUDE [header](../../_includes/header.md)]

-This reference architecture shows how to run a web application in multiple regions to achieve high availability.
+This reference architecture shows how to run an Azure App Service application in multiple regions to achieve high availability.

 ![Reference architecture: Web application with high availability](./images/multi-region-web-app-diagram.png)